Top 14 Types of Photoshop Filters Explained

-Photoshop Filter is one of the most important features of Adobe, which holds the potential to modify the entire look and feel of an image by adding special effects.
-It is mainly used by professional photographers, graphic designers, and photo editors to enhance the quality of the image by eliminating distortions.
+Photoshop Filters are one of the most important features of Adobe, which holds the potential to modify the entire look and feel of an image by adding special effects.
+It is mainly used by professional photographers, graphic designers, and photo editors to enhance the quality of the image by eliminating distortions and manipulating them.

 What is a filter in Photoshop?